 - Prepare an ice bath by filling a large bowl with ice.
 Add cold water to cover the ice.
 Nestle a smaller bowl inside the ice water and place a fine mesh strainer over the smaller bowl.

-- Combine coconut milk, sugar, honey, and salt in a heavy-bottomed medium saucepan.
+- Combine coconut milk, honey, and salt in a heavy-bottomed medium saucepan.
 Split the vanilla bean in half using a pairing knife and scrape seeds into the saucepan.
 Place both halves of the vanilla bean into the saucepan.
 Bring the mixture to a simmer over medium heat and cook, stirring frequently, until the honey has dissolved.

 - Meanwhile, whisk egg yolks and sugar together in a medium bowl.
 Once the coconut milk mixture has come to a simmer, ladle about 1/2 of the hot milk into the yolk mixture while whisking constantly.
 Continue to whisk until the egg mixture is uniform.